zhilinh/AwesomeMix/README.md

 #

-A web application for movie, music album, book query and comments.
-Users are able to query movie, music and book databases supported by APIs.
-Useful information are provided with different types of queries, including movie tickets, movie times, album track previews, best-seller books and previews, sale information.
-Users can give ratings and comments on them and add them to their wishlists.
+A web application that integrates movie, music album, book info queries and comments.
+Users are able to search for movie, music and book info from databases supported by APIs.
+Useful information is provided within different types of queries, including movie tickets and times, album track previews, best-seller books and previews, sale information, etc.
+Signed-in users can give ratings and comments, and add them to their wish-lists.

 ## Running